Retail Stores: Definition, Types and Components

 5. Point of Sale (POS) System: The technology and equipment used for processing transactions, including cash registers, card readers, and related software.

-7. Staff: The employees who work in the store, including sales associates, cashiers, managers, and other support staff.
-They play a crucial role in customer service, product knowledge, and maintaining store operations.
+7. Staff & Customer Service: The employees who work in the store, including sales associates, cashiers, managers, and other support staff.

 Related Read : Inventory Control: Definition, Best Practices, Systems, Examples & Management

-11. Security Systems: Measures put in place to protect the store from theft or damage.
-This can include surveillance cameras, alarm systems, and security personnel.
+9. Security Systems: Measures put in place to protect the store from theft or damage.

-12. Store Fixtures and Furniture: The physical structures and furnishings in the store, such as shelves, racks, counters, and seating areas for customers.
+10. Store Fixtures and Furniture: The physical structures and furnishings in the store, such as shelves, racks, counters, and seating areas.

-13. Ambiance and Decor: Elements like lighting, music, scent, and overall atmosphere that contribute to the overall experience and mood of the store.
+11. Ambiance and Decor: Elements like lighting, music, scent, and overall atmosphere.

 Effective Retail Store Layout & Design Strategies